40 Medium Dog Breeds to Fit Any Family

 Portuguese podengo

-The Portuguese podengo could be a good match if you’re looking for a fit, free-thinking and merry medium-sized dog breed.
-They have two sizes, medium and large (in addition to the pequeno size already recognized by the AKC).
-The medium and large sizes are not AKC-recognized and will be harder to find.
+The Portuguese podengo could be a good match if you’re looking for a fit, free-thinking and merry medium dog breed.
+There are three sizes: large, medium and pequeno.
+It’s worth noting that only the pequeno size is recognized by the American Kennel Club (AKC), so the medium and large sizes will be harder to find.

 Bred for hunting, the Portuguese podengo has a strong prey drive.
 You’ll need to work on a solid recall or keep them on a long leash to offer opportunities to explore and sniff safely.
 Ellis says they excel in sports like Fast CAT, a timed 100-yard dash where dogs run one at a time, chasing a lure.